Five-flavor pentaquarks and other light- and heavy-flavor symmetry partners of the LHCb hidden-charm pentaquark: Introduction

-The LHCb collaboration has recently announced the observation of three hidden{-}charm pentaquarks~\cite{Aaij:2019vzc} --- the $P_c(4312)$, $P_c(4440)$ and $P_c(4457)$ --- which extends the previous observation of the $P_c(4450)$ peak in 2015~\cite{Aaij:2015tga}.
+The discovery by the LHCb collaboration of three hidden{-}charm pentaquarks~\cite{Aaij:2019vzc} --- the $P_c(4312)$, $P_c(4440)$ and $P_c(4457)$ --- extends the previous observation of the $P_c(4450)$ peak in 2015~\cite{Aaij:2015tga}.
 Their masses and widths (in MeV) are

 where from now on we will use the notation $P_{c1}$, $P_{c2}$ and $P_{c3}$ for these three pentaquarks.
 The $P_{c1}$ is $8.9\,{\rm MeV}$ below the $\bar{D} \Sigma_c$ threshold, while the $P_{c2}$ and $P_{c3}$ are $21.8$ and $4.8\,{\rm MeV}$ below the $\bar{D}^* \Sigma_c$ threshold, respectively (where we have considered these thresholds in the isospin{-}symmetric limit).
-The existence of hidden-charm pentaquark predictions in the molecular picture before their experimental observation~\cite{Wu:2010jy,Wu:2010vk,Wu:2010rv,Xiao:2013yca,Karliner:2015ina,Wang:2011rga,Yang:2011wz}, together with the aforementioned closeness to the $\bar{D} \Sigma_c$ and $\bar{D}^* \Sigma_c$ thresholds {,} {suggests} a molecular interpretation of these pentaquarks, i.e. that they are bound states of a charmed antimeson and a charmed baryon~\cite{Chen:2019bip,Chen:2019asm,Liu:2019tjn,Guo:2019fdo,Xiao:2019aya,Guo:2019kdc}, though this is not the only explanation that has been considered by theoreticians~\cite{Eides:2019tgv,Wang:2019got,Cheng:2019obk}.
+This, together with the existence of hidden-charm pentaquark predictions in the molecular picture before their experimental observation~\cite{Wu:2010jy,Wu:2010vk,Wu:2010rv,Xiao:2013yca,Karliner:2015ina,Wang:2011rga,Yang:2011wz}, {suggests} a molecular interpretation of these pentaquarks, i.e. that they are bound states of a charmed antimeson and a charmed baryon~\cite{Chen:2019bip,Chen:2019asm,Liu:2019tjn,Guo:2019fdo,Xiao:2019aya,Guo:2019kdc}, though this is not the only explanation that has been considered by theoreticians~\cite{Eides:2019tgv,Wang:2019got,Cheng:2019obk}.